How do you choose the right pump cover plate for your application?

 Extending the Lifespan of Your Pump Cover Plate

-Implement these strategies to maximize the lifespan of your pump cover plate:
+Use these techniques to extend the life of your pump cover plate: Use protective coatings:

 Conclusion